 Eligibility Requirements

-6. Knowledge of U.S. Government and History: Applicants should have a basic understanding of the U.S. government’s workings, its history, and the Constitution.
+- Knowledge Of U.S. Government & History: Applicants should have a basic understanding of the U.S. government’s workings, its history, and the Constitution.
 This is tested in a civics exam during the naturalization interview.

 Naturalization Process

-5. Oath of Allegiance: If granted citizenship, the applicant will attend a naturalization ceremony.
+- Oath Of Allegiance: If granted citizenship, the applicant will attend a naturalization ceremony.
 They will take the Oath of Allegiance, pledging loyalty to the U.S., and then receive a Certificate of Naturalization.

 Achieving U.S. citizenship is a significant milestone for immigrants, and while the process is detailed and sometimes lengthy, it culminates in being part of the American fabric with all its rights, privileges, and responsibilities.